 A draft BAP has been developed and following consultation with staff, students and the local community, is currently being finalised.

 We are taking part in the Hedgehog Friendly Campus (HFC) scheme, a national initiative to support universities to help hedgehogs thrive.

-We have achieved the Bronze award and are currently working towards Silver accreditation, with the help of staff and students who have joined the HFC working group.
+We have achieved the Bronze and Silver awards and are currently working towards Gold accreditation, with the help of staff and students who have joined the HFC working group.
 As a team, we have been completing actions such as holding a HFC launch event, putting a hedgehog house on campus, performing a hedgehog survey, writing a blog about how to give a hedgehog a home and running a fundraising quiz for the British Hedgehog Preservation Society.

 You can keep up-to-date with our activities by following us on social media: